Classic Motorcycle Build

 Norton Commando cylinder head removal

 To avoid confusion, I'm adopting the same nomenclature that the Norton factory service manual uses.
+Removing the head steady is straightforward.

-Set Engine To Top Dead Center
+Finding Top Dead Center

 With the spark plugs out, slowly move the kick pedal to get the pistons at top dead center.
 You can look down the plug hole with a flashlight to see if the piston is at the top of it's stroke (TDC).